bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

 *Before adding a wallet,* please make sure your wallet meets all of the Basic Requirements listed above, or open a [new issue](https://github.com/bitcoin-dot-org/bitcoin.org/issues/new) to request an exemption or policy change.
-Feel free to email Will Binns ([will@bitcoin.org](mailto:will@bitcoin.org)) if you have any questions.

 You should follow the guidelines of the [Wikipedia Manual of Style](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Trademarks) for trademark capitalization.
 For example, if you call your wallet **WEAKBOX wallet** it should be listed as **Weakbox wallet**.